 When a person is released from prison on license or on parole, they will be provided with a copy of their license, including all the conditions attached to their release.
 If any of these conditions are breached, they risk being recalled to prison to serve the remainder of the sentence.

-A prisoner serving a sentence of 12 months or more may also be recalled at any point during the term of the license by the Secretary of state.
+A prisoner may also be recalled for other reasons at any point during the term of their license by the Secretary of State.

 When will a person be recalled?

 A person may be recalled to prison if:

 - They breach any of the license conditions attached to their release;

 - They commit a further offence during their license;